SunnyX9/2024-UNpredictabilityOfEarlyUNemployment/README.md

-# 2024LaborMarketTransitionPrediction
+# 2024PredictingEarlyUnemployment

 # Introduction
 This repository includes the Python code used in the analysis of the research article "Kuikka, S. 2024.
-The (Un)Predictability of Transitioning into the Labor Market: A Machine Learning Approach".
+The (Un)Predictability of Early (Un)Employment: A Machine Learning Approach".

 # Dependencies
 The analysis was carried out in Python version 3.11, using the Scikit-learn package.